Eggs Benedict Casserole Recipe

 - 1. Place half of the Canadian bacon in a greased 3-qt. or 13x9-in. baking dish; top with English muffins and remaining bacon.
 In a large bowl, whisk eggs, milk and onion powder; pour over top.
 Refrigerate, covered, overnight.

 - 2. Preheat oven to 375°.
 Remove casserole from refrigerator while oven heats.
 Sprinkle top with paprika.
 Bake, covered, 35 minutes.
-Uncover; bake 10-15 minutes longer or until a knife inserted near the center comes out clean.
+Uncover; bake 10-15 minutes longer or until a knife inserted in the center comes out clean.

 - 3. In top of a double boiler or a metal bowl over simmering water, whisk egg yolks, cream, lemon juice and mustard until blended; cook until mixture is just thick enough to coat a metal spoon and temperature reaches 160°, whisking constantly.
 Reduce heat to very low.
 Very slowly drizzle in warm melted butter, whisking constantly.
 Serve immediately with casserole.
 Yield: 12 servings (1-2/3 cups sauce).